LORD-MicroStrain/Protocols/Wireless/Commands.md

 ## Ping (v1, ASPP3)
 ``ASPP v3.0``

-The **Ping** command is used to check the communication between the Base Station and the Node, and gives more information (like node RSSI) than the Quick Ping command.
-This is useful for range tests.
+The **Ping** command is used to check the communication between the Base Station and the Node.

 ##### Command:
 ```cpp